TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 As we can see, the `POC` is a PHP script that is going to create a `.xml.gz` file with malicious `PHP` code inside.

-Once the file is created, we need to `upload` it to Cacti in the "import package" section and access the upload path to `execute` the command.
+After generating the file, we `upload` it via the Cacti interface under the `"Import Package"` section, and then access the upload path to `execute` the command.

 Before running the script, we're going to replace the "$filedata" content with a bash reverse shell: